automagica/automagica/README.md

 Refer to our [website](https://www.automagica.be) for more information, registered users can access the [portal](https://portal.automagica.be).
 For more info see the [documentation](https://automagica.readthedocs.io).

+## Important update!
+- We're on PyPi now!
+- Follow our [blog] to stay up to date with the latest changes!

 ## Need expert support?
 We can support you end-to-end in all your automation needs, from estimating automation potential for processes to technical implementation and integration.
 Please send an e-mail to [sales@automagica.be](mailto:sales@automagica.be) for enquiries and rates.